 - Bring water to a boil until beef is cooked through

 - Drain beef and season with a little salt and pepper

 - Add cooked ground beef, broth, crushed tomatoes, beans (do not drain), chopped veggies, sausage, garlic, seasoning packet, garlic, sugar, and all seasonings to a large dutch oven pot (such as Le Creuset)

 - Bring to a gentle boil and boil very gently for minimum of 45 minutes

-- Remove approx 1 cup of juice and place into a bowl.
+- Remove approx 1-2 cups of juice and place into a bowl.
 Add flour and whisk until completely flour is completely dissolved.